sristipanth01/PowerBI-data-survey-/README.md

 Survey data from multiple countries contains valuable insights, but analyzing such data can be challenging.
 Key questions include:

-What is the average salary of professionals across different roles?
+-What is the average salary of professionals across different roles?

-Which programming languages are most popular in each region?
+-Which programming languages are most popular in each region?

-What is the demographic breakdown (e.g., age, education level) of survey participants?
+-What is the demographic breakdown (e.g., age, education level) of survey participants?

 This project aims to address these questions by creating an easy-to-navigate dashboard that provides meaningful visualizations and insights.

 # Steps Followed

-Data Loading:The dataset was loaded into Power BI Desktop from an Excel file.
+##Data Loading:The dataset was loaded into Power BI Desktop from an Excel file.

-Data Preparation:
+## Data Preparation:

 Opened the Power Query Editor.

 Enabled the "Column Quality" and "Column Profile" options under the View tab to assess data quality.

-Data Cleaning:
+## Data Cleaning:

 Verified that no columns contained errors or empty values.

 Excluded null values for calculating average salaries and programming language preferences, as less than 1% of data points were null.

-Data Analysis:
+## Data Analysis:

 Calculated metrics such as average salary and programming preferences across different countries.

 Ensured blank values were ignored during calculations.

-Visualization:
+## Visualization:

 Added visual elements including slicers, cards, pie charts, tree maps, donut charts, funnel charts, and matrix tables.